AJenbo/DiabloGrooboAnalysis/readme.md

 The version shown on the main menu is also embedded in the application.
 As described in [[#Inconsistent Main Menu Version]], _Diablo_ 1.00 would have displayed a title screen with a copyright date of 1996, indicating a version difference between the title screen and the main menu screen.

-This is the first indication that additional video segments, or splices, were used.
+This is the first visual indication that additional video segments, or splices, were used.

 ## Inconsistent Character Menu Music
 The character menu version is inconsistent with the main menu screen.
 At 0:13, the _Diablo_ character select screen appears:

 ![](Attachments/DiabloCharacterScreen.png)
-_Figure 4 - Character select screen where music is muted_
+_Figure 4 - Character select screen where no music is playing_

-The character select screen has no music playing. _Diablo_ 1.05 and later do not play music on the character select screen as a result of changes made to the menu screen.
-This indicates this portion of the run was performed on a later version of the game and there was a video splice between the main menu and the character select menu.
+The character select screen has no music playing.
+In Diablo 1.05 and later, music is absent on the character select screen due to changes made to the menu.
+This indicates that this portion of the run was performed on a later version of the game, suggesting a video splice between the main menu and the character select menu.

 ## Invalid Dungeon Level Sequence
 Starting at 0:48 in dungeon level (hereafter dlvl) 1 through 1:33 in dlvl 9, each dungeon level has a distance between the entrance stairs and the stairs to the next level consisting of 7 steps for dlvl 1-4, 5 steps for dlvl 5-8, and 3 steps for dlvl 9.
 Such a favorable sequence does not naturally occur from the map generation in _Diablo_ in any version of the game.
 The team created [Diablo map generation](https://github.com/Matthew-petroff/diablo-mapgen) analysis tools and performed an exhaustive search of the entire space of all game seeds (which change based on the date and time a new game is started) to identify levels with the shortest walking distance.
 No date, including invalid dates before 1970 or after 2038 as described in [[#Appendix A Diablo Level Generation|Appendix A: Diablo Level Generation]], creates a seed which produces the sequence of stairs shown in the run.